 How often do you publish new material?

-I publish a new article once a week.
+I publish a new article once a week, almost every week.
 If you want to get notified when this happens, you can sign up for the mailing list.

 I have an idea for a topic you should write about.
 Do you take suggestions?